Sales Cadence Framework that Gets You Result with Examples

 • Personalize the message to target leads with the relevant content.

-Before creating your cadence, you must understand inbound and outbound sales and how to approach leads in both cases.
+Before creating your cadence, you must understand inbound and outbound calls, sales and how to approach leads in both cases.

 Two types of sales cadence - Inbound and Outbound